 SECTION 22-5-510.
-Bailing persons; bond hearing; information to be provided to court; contempt.
+Bail; bond hearing; conditions of release; information to be provided to court; contempt.

 (B) A person charged with a bailable offense must have a bond hearing within twenty-four hours of his arrest and must be released within a reasonable time, not to exceed four hours, after the bond is delivered to the incarcerating facility.

-(C) Prior to or at the time of the bond hearing, the law enforcement officer, local detention facility officer, or local jail officer, as applicable, attending the hearing shall provide the court with the following information if available:
+(E) Prior to or at the time of the bond hearing, the arresting law enforcement agency shall provide the court with the following information: